pirapira/practice/compare-tools/oyente-on-ens.md

 Soundness here means no false negative, completeness means no false positive.
 In many cases it's within reach to achieve one of them.

-I need to check the paper if any soundness/completeness claims are made.
+[The Oyente paper](https://eprint.iacr.org/2016/633.pdf) is clear that Oyente does not have completeness (last paragraph of section 5).
-Before seeing this, the four booleans (e.g. Reentrancy bug exists: Yes) are only advisory.
+I need to check the paper if any soundness claims are made.
-This is already useful for focusing attention on more suspicious code.
+Before seeing this, the four booleans (e.g. Reentrancy bug exists: Yes) are only advisory, although the results are already useful for focusing attention on more suspicious code.

 #### Solidity parsing